 For the purpose of this guidance the phrase concealed pregnancy is used for both denied and concealed pregnancies.
 A denied pregnancy is when a woman is unaware of or unable to accept the existence of her pregnancy.
 Physical changes to the body may not be present or misconstrued; they may be intellectually aware of the pregnancy but continue to think, feel and behave as though they were not pregnant.
 In some cases a woman may be in denial of her pregnancy due to mental illness, substance misuse or as a result of a history of loss of a child or children.

 A pregnancy will not be considered to be concealed or denied for the purpose of this procedure until it is confirmed to be at least 24 weeks; this is the point of viability.
-However by the very nature of concealment or denial it is not possible for anyone suspecting a woman is concealing or denying a pregnancy to be certain of the stage the pregnancy is at.
+However by the very nature of concealment or denial it is not possible for anyone suspecting a girl/woman is concealing or denying a pregnancy to be certain of the stage the pregnancy is at.

-In some cases a woman may be unaware that she is pregnant until late in the pregnancy due to a learning disability.
+In some cases a girl/woman may be unaware that she is pregnant until late in the pregnancy due to a learning disability.
 Concealment may occur as a result of stigma, shame or fear because the pregnancy may be the result of incest, sexual abuse, rape or as part of a violent relationship.

-The potential risks to a child through the concealment of a pregnancy are difficult to predict and wide-ranging.
+The potential risks to a baby through the concealment of a pregnancy are difficult to predict and wide-ranging.
 One key implication is that there is no obstetric history or record of antenatal care prior to the birth of the baby.
 Some women may present late for booking (after 24 weeks of pregnancy) and these pregnancies need to be closely monitored to assess future engagement with health professionals, particularly midwives and whether or not referral to another agency is indicated.
 In a case of a denied pregnancy the effects of going into labour and giving birth can be traumatic.

 The reason for the concealment will be a key factor in determining the risk to the child and that reason will not be known until there has been a systematic multi-agency assessment.
-See Assessment Procedure
+See Assessment Procedure.